rachanamule/World_Weather_Analysis/README.md

 ## Summary

-The Travel App allows customers to search for locations they want to travel based on their temperature preferences.
+* The Travel App allows customers to search for locations where they want to travel based on their temperature preferences.

-Once the customers have filtered the database (DataFrame) based on their temperature preferences, a heatmap will be showed to them for the maximum temperature for the filtered cities around the world.
+* Once the customers have filtered the DataFrame based on temperature preferences, a heatmap will be showed to them for the maximum and minimum temperature for the filtered cities around the world.
 ![WeatherPy_Vacation_map](https://github.com/rachanamule/World_Weather_Analysis/blob/dcce143220a878060dd15ba49e6c4fd6b60a4d1a/Vacation_Search/WeatherPy_vacation_map.png)

-A weather description to the pop-up markers will be displayed for customers so that they know what the weather is as they are traveling.
+* A weather description to the pop-up markers will be displayed for customers so that they know what the weather is as they are traveling.
 ![WeatherPy_travel_map_markers](https://github.com/rachanamule/World_Weather_Analysis/blob/dcce143220a878060dd15ba49e6c4fd6b60a4d1a/Vacation_Itinerary/WeatherPy_travel_map_markers.png)

-A map that shows the directions between multiple cities for customers’ travel itinerary will be displayed.
+* A map that shows the directions between multiple cities for customers’ travel itinerary will be displayed.
 ![WeatherPy_travel_map](https://github.com/rachanamule/World_Weather_Analysis/blob/dcce143220a878060dd15ba49e6c4fd6b60a4d1a/Vacation_Itinerary/WeatherPy_travel_map.png)